From AI Sprawl to an Operating System: Why Smart Tools Still Fail Without Scorecards, Owners, and Review Cadence

 The first move: pick a workflow wedge

 Choose one workflow narrow enough to manage and important enough to matter.
-Discovery-to-proposal, support triage, implementation handoff, sales research, product feedback, incident review, and finance reporting are better wedges than “make the company AI-native.”
+Good wedges include discovery-to-proposal, support triage, implementation handoff, sales research, incident review, and finance reporting.
+Each is easier to govern than “make the company AI-native.”

 A wedge gives AI a place to land.